jwilsh/Bellabeat_Case_Study/README.md

 ![Final_table](https://github.com/jwilsh/Bellabeat_Case_Study/assets/98908958/75f98a17-67a6-434a-89b8-04c3f1aa6e7e)

 Now that the data has been manipulated and transformed.
-We are ready to perfom the analysis.
+We are ready to perform the analysis.

-# 4.0 Analyse
+# 4.0 Analyze

 ### 4.1 Perform Calculations
 Firstly I have drawn a bunch of statistics from the important columns in the table.
 These statistics include,